-The Flow 5 open channel flowmeter provides comprehensive flow monitoring with data logging and control functions for a complete range of flumes, weirs and channels.
+The Flow 5 open channel flowmeter provides comprehensive flow monitoring with data logging and control functions for a complete range of flumes, weirs, and channels.
 Flow calculations to the British Standard BS3680 are available within the software together with calculations for a wide variety of other primary elements.
-For applications where there is no primary element, the optional 4-20mA input can be used to connect a Doppler Velocity Sensor (available from Pulsar) to enable the calculation of Flow Q = Velocity x area, for a wide range of channel shapes.
-Also, available within the unit is a customised 32-point calibration routine which also permits the flow measurement of non - standard flumes and weirs.
+Also available within the unit is a customised 32-point calibration routine which also permits the flow measurement of non - standard flumes and weirs.

-The Flow 5 can measure from 0.0 m to 15 m from the transducer to the surface being monitored, dependent on the transducer used.
-The Flow 5 can show details of level, space, distance, head or flow on the display along with a totaliser if desired.
+The Flow 5 can measure from zero to 16 m from the transducer to the surface being monitored, dependent on the transducer used.
+The Flow 5 can show details of level, space, distance, head, or flow on the display along with a totaliser if desired.
+The three user-definable relays with individual setpoints can be programmed to activate devices such as pumps, samplers, remote totalisers, or other control equipment.

-The five user-definable relays with individual setpoints can be programmed to activate devices such as pumps, samplers, remote totalisers or other control equipment.
-The 4-20 mA output is fully programmable to provide an output relative to level, space, distance, head or flow.
+The 4-20 mA output is fully programmable to provide an output relative to level, space, distance, head, or flow.